AhmedElGarhy1/lms-saas-backend/FRONTEND_TIMEZONE_GUIDE.md

 ## 7. Important Behaviors

-### Date-Only Fields Are Interpreted as Midnight in Center Timezone

-- When you send `startDate: "2024-01-01"`, backend treats it as Jan 1st 00:00:00 in center timezone
-- This prevents "one day off" bugs across timezones
+### All Dates Are Converted to UTC Automatically

+- Frontend sends ISO 8601 strings with timezone
+- Backend automatically converts to UTC Date objects
+- **No need to convert to UTC on frontend** - just include the timezone in the ISO string

 ### Date Ranges Are Inclusive

-- `dateFrom: "2024-01-01"` includes all of Jan 1st
+- `dateFrom: "2024-01-01T00:00:00+02:00"` includes all of Jan 1st in center timezone
-- `dateTo: "2024-01-31"` includes all of Jan 31st
+- `dateTo: "2024-01-31T23:59:59+02:00"` includes all of Jan 31st in center timezone
 - Backend uses exclusive upper bounds internally (`<` not `<=`)

 ### Backend Handles Timezone Conversion

-- Frontend sends date strings (YYYY-MM-DD) or ISO timestamps
+- Frontend sends ISO 8601 strings with timezone
-- Backend converts to UTC using center timezone
+- Backend converts to UTC using the timezone in the ISO string
-- **No need to convert to UTC on frontend**
+- **Always include timezone in ISO strings** - this is required

 ---